 As for Robert, he was clearly not implicated in the shooting and must have been quickly released from military custody as he took part in the Custom House attack on 25 May 1921.
 That day he was unlucky enough to be arrested by the military once again.
 This time he would be detained for longer.

 Two photos of him were taken in Kilmainham Gaol where he was interned until 8 December 1921.
 During his incarceration his mother Mary Jane passed away on 19 September.

-Nothing is known of Robert’s position or activities during this period.
+After release from internment in Kilmainham, almost nothing is known of Robert’s position or activities.
 His name does not appear in either IRA or National Army records during the Civil War.
-However his entry on a 1935 (or 1941) Old IRA Membership Roll for F Coy, 2nd Battalion, Dublin Brigade shows his present status as “USA, believed dead”.
-On this one occasion at least, the Old Dublin Brigade network’s information was not correct.
+However he does appear on a pay list of men serving with GHQ Intelligence for the week ending 25 August 1922.
+Whether he served for the duration is unknown.
+His entry on a 1935 (or 1941) Old IRA Membership Roll confirms he was with F Coy, 2nd Battalion, Dublin Brigade.
+That declared his present status as “USA, believed dead”.
+On this one occasion at least, the Old Dublin Brigade network’s information was totally wrong.

 An Anti-Treaty Halpin

 His younger brother Patrick did take an active Civil War position and opposed the Free State regime.
 He was active in Dublin before the Republicans’ withdrawal from the city and was among the IRA captured in August 1922 when National Army troops swept up anti-Treaty forces in Blessington, Co Wicklow.
 Patrick was locked up in Mountjoy initially, then probably interned.